INFORMATION FOR PROGRAMME ACCREDITATION

 - Name of certificate awarding institution.
 Attach copy of agreement with named institution that will examine and award the certificate to the students in this programme.

 The teaching (including technical) staff strength, competence and standard of instruction to be provided.
-The following factor to be used for judgement:
+The following factors to be used for judgement:

 - Please separate list of teaching, technical and administrative staff of the programme, ( distinguish between full-time and part-time staff) showing for each staff: